OmarGaafar1/Paint-Program/README.md

 * Play the kid's Drawing with 1 sec delay between each operation
 * Save And Load files
 * Play Mode which gives the kid tasks to do
+* sound telling the kid the name of the drawn figure

 ***